 The best time for your kids to eat the sweets that they are allowed to have is after they have eaten a meal.
 This is because eating food creates saliva which can then help to get rid of the potentially damaging effect of sweets.
 This is far better than kids eating sweets in between meals, when more damage is likely to be done.

 Of course, your kids should be encouraged to brush their teeth regularly at any time of year.
-However, at Christmas, you might have to reinforce the message as presents and fun tend to come first with kids.
+However, you might have to reinforce the message at Christmas as presents and fun come first with kids.

 Teeth should be brushed for two minutes twice a day.
 If your kids are young enough, you can use the “Santa is watching” message to encourage them.